Census Dots

 Multiracial

-Of the 504 places in Tennessee, La Grange is the 476th most populous.
+La Grange is ranked the 491st most populous place in Tennessee, out of 504 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+La Grange was ranked the 476th most populous place in the 2020 Census.

 La Grange's White Population